zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 When solving a problem, it is common that we have two different strategies that fit in different cases.
 For example, one algorithm may have a better time complexity but uses more memory than the other.
-Or, one is fast when there are only a few of large objects, but the other works beter when there are many small objects.
+Or, one is fast when there are only a few of large objects, but the other works better when there are many small objects.
 However, I found that there usually exists a solution which is a naive mixture of the two strategies, and its performance will be the sqrt of the two.

 Introduction
 ======
-It is common that we have tow different stratehies solving a problem.
+It is common that we have tow different strategies solving a problem.

 One example is that we want a data structure which supports 2 operations, and we have two candidates: